jonasacres/easysafe-doc/07-FilesystemThreat/07-02-restricted-adversary.md

 ### 7.2.4 Restricted model security levels

-TODO: Sketch out algorithm/proof for each attack to show complexity.

 | Task                                              | Complexity (log 2) | Notes    |
 |---------------------------------------------------|--------------------|----------|
 | Delete data from a filesystem                  | N/A | The adversary cannot delete data from peer storage, and all existing files are immutable by design.